11/22/63 by Stephen King

 Here are a few additional questions that we discussed during our book club meeting.

 - Were you surprised how easily Jake, the mild-mannered teacher, could hurt people, even if it was for the greater good?
 Would you have been able to do the same thing if you knew what would happen if you didn’t act?

 - If you were able to go back and change the past, would you?
 Which event would you most like to change?
 What do you think the consequences would be?

 - Stephen King writes in the afterword that his son thought up a new and better ending.
 Did you enjoy the ending of the novel?
 Why or why not?
 If not, how would you have liked it to end?
-To read the original ending, click here.
+Do you think you would have preferred the original ending?.
 Do you agree that the published ending is better?

 - How does this novel compare to other Stephen King novels you have read?
 How is it different?

 |Stephen King is the author of more than fifty books, all of them worldwide bestsellers.
 His recent novel 11/22/63 was named a top ten book of 2011 by The New York Times Book Review and won the Los Angeles Times Prize.
 He is the recipient of the 2003 National Book Foundation Medal for Distinguished Contribution to American Letters.
 He lives in Bangor, Maine, with his wife, novelist Tabitha King.|